tomrausch/kubernetes_public/doc/Access minikube Service From A Remote Machine Using A ssh Tunnel.md

 web                NodePort    10.104.242.53   <none>        8080:30983/TCP   5d20h
 ```

-- Identify the Kubernetes service one wants to access remotely
+- Identify the Kubernetes service to access remotely
 - Identify the internal Kubernetes PORT of this service
   - This PORT is the variable ```tcp_port_kubernetes_service```